ADVANCE |

 This command is used to set the justification mode for the line

-commands TO
+commands TO and

-and TOO
+TO and TOO are

 used to join source lines with subsequent lines.
 Both commands apply only